sudy-super/Co-Encoder/README.md

-# Co-Encoder
+# Co-Encoder: Context Compressive Encoder in Large Language Models
-Context Compressive Encoder in Large Language Models
+Modeling of Co-Encoder architecture compatible with the transformers library.

 ## Archtecture